iainctduncan/papers/source/goals.rst

 --------------------------------------------------------------------------------------------------------
 Support for higher level functional and object-oriented programming idioms can be done in a variety of general programming languages, with the differences between these languages having ramifications on the development process.
-All language design involves tradeoffs - what is most convenient for a small team of expert users early in the process of development can be a hindrance for a large team of mixed expertise working on a very large code base.
+All language design involves trade-offs - what is most convenient for a small team of expert users early in the process of development can be a hindrance for a large team of mixed expertise working on a very large code base.
 Design of the project should take this into account.